costajob/git_commands/README.md

 Here are the available GIT commands:

 #### Rebase
-This is probably the most useful command in case you have several branches to rebase with _origin/master_ frequently.
+This command is useful in case you have several branches to rebase with _origin/master_ frequently.
 A confirmation is asked to before rebasing.

 ```